attackgoat/jw-basic/README.md

     Declare a subroutine.
 May only be used in the outermost scope, and not within any other block.
     Has global access to preceeding variables and functions.
 May be called optionally using CALL.

+    When calling, if you omit the CALL keyword, also omit the optional parentheses around the arguments.

     name:   The name of the sub.
     var:    The name of a variable argument.
     type:   Type of data which may be used as an argument: